-Open set A (to imitate open intervals in \mathbb{R}): $\forall x \in A, \exists r \text{ s.t. } B_r(x) \subseteq A$.
+Open set A (to imitate open intervals in $\mathbb{R}$ ): $\forall x \in A, \exists r \text{ s.t. } B_r(x) \subset \text{the set.}$

-We'd like to generalize even further: talk about open and closed sets and continuous functions without having a distance function (metric) d at all!
+We'd like to generalize even further: talk about open and closed sets and continuous functions without having a distance function!
 Why do we want to do away with a distance function?
-Because in topology we deform objects, which means distances change.
-So we're not really concerned with distance; we want to know which properties of an object remain the same when it's deformed.
-Perhaps surprisingly, it is much easier to talk about open and closed sets, continuity, and many other things, without talking about a distance function!
+The answer, in one word, is: convenience.
+To elaborate, topology is the study of "deformation-invariant" properties of objects, i.e., properties that remain the same when we distort distances.
+So the exact values of distances do not matter.
+It is much easier to talk about open and closed sets, continuity, and many other things, without having to specify a distance function.
 These comments will become more clear shortly.